Eugene Crum: Accused murderer's indictment

 Testimony was provided by Williamson Police Chief C.D.
 Rockel and West Virginia State Police 1st Sgt.
 C.E.
 Stump.
-Maynard will be arraigned on these three charges before Judge Ferrel following his discharge from Cabell Huntington Hospital.
+Maynard was arraigned on these three charges before Judge Ferrel following his discharge from Cabell Huntington Hospital.
+In 2015, he was found incompetent to stand trial.
+In 202, Maynard was found to still be incompetent, meaning he will likely be institutionalized for the rest of his life.